Board of Directors

 Nimmi Kanji is the Director for the TELUS Wise, a free educational program offered by TELUS that seeks to empower Canadians to stay safe in our digital world.
 She started her career at TELUS nineteen years ago, while she was a student at the University of Calgary.
 After graduating with a Bachelor of Commerce in Marketing and a Bachelor of Arts in Psychology, and prior to leading TELUS Wise, she spent several years in TELUS Business Marketing.
 Nimmi is passionate about smartphone and online safety and is eager to help curb cyberbullying.

-A passionate believer in giving back to the community, Suzanne is actively involved with many organizations including the Canadian Bar Association’s National Privacy and Access Law Section and MediaSmarts, a leader in media and digital literacy.
-Suzanne served as an appointed member of the Board of the Standards Council of Canada for over a decade.
+A passionate believer in giving back, Suzanne is actively involved with many organizations including the Canadian Bar Association’s National Privacy and Access Law Section, CANON – Canadian Anonymization Network, and most recently joined Statistics Canada’s Advisory Council on Ethics and Modernization of Microdata Access.

 Ramona Pringle is an Associate Professor in the RTA School of Media at Ryerson University, and Director of The Creative Innovation Studio, a creative network comprised of multiple incubators, including the Transmedia Zone, Design Fabrication Zone, and Fashion Zone, as well as the Global Campus Studio, a unique digital studio devoted to fostering international co-productions through the use of contemporary collaboration tools.